 The University recognizes the right of employees to express their complaints and to seek resolution concerning disagreements arising from working relationships, working conditions, employment practices or differences in interpretation of policy that might arise between the University and its employees.

-An employee may, within the prescribed time limits, file a complaint through the University Complaint Procedure or the appropriate Collective Bargaining Agreement that covers the employee's position classification.
+An employee may, within the prescribed time limits, file a complaint through the University Complaint Procedure.